Lost Ones (Lauryn Hill song)

-"Lost Ones" is a diss song by American rapper and singer-songwriter Lauryn Hill.
-It was released on August 25, 1998, through Ruffhouse and Columbia Records.
-The song was written by Hill and produced by Hill, alongside Vada Nobles and Che Pope.
-Despite never naming him in the song, the song is widely presumed to be about Hill's former Fugees Bandmate Wyclef Jean.
+"Lost Ones" is a diss track by American rapper and singer-songwriter Lauryn Hill.
+It serves as the opening song on her 1998 debut album, The Miseducation of Lauryn Hill, released through Ruffhouse and Columbia Records.
+The track was written and produced by Hill, alongside Vada Nobles and Che Pope, and features an interpolation of the reggae classic "Bam Bam" by Sister Nancy.
+While Hill does not explicitly name individuals in the song, it is widely believed to address her former Fugees bandmate Wyclef Jean, with whom she had a strained personal and professional relationship.

-The song wasn't released as an official single, however it received significant radio play in the United States, and peaked at number 27 on the Billboard R&B/Hip-Hop Airplay chart.
-"Lost Ones" received a Grammy Award for Best Rap Solo Performance nomination at the 41st Grammy Awards.
-Introduced by David Bowie, Hill performed the song at the 1999 MTV Video Music Awards; and earned a nomination for the NAACP Image Award for Outstanding Performance in a Variety Series/Special for the performance.
+Although not released as an official single, "Lost Ones" received significant radio play in the United States, peaking at number 27 on the Billboard R&B/Hip-Hop Airplay chart.
+The track earned a nomination for Best Rap Solo Performance at the 41st Grammy Awards.
+Hill performed the song at the 1999 MTV Video Music Awards, where she was introduced by David Bowie.
+Her performance was later nominated for the NAACP Image Award for Outstanding Performance in a Variety Series or Special.

-It is often cited as one of the best diss songs, as well as one of the greatest hip hop songs by many critics.
-In 2013, Complex named it the best rap song made by a woman.
-In June 2017, Rolling Stone ranked it 45th on their '100 Greatest Hip Hop Songs of All Time' list, the second highest position for a single by a woman on the list.
+Praised for its raw lyricism and sharp delivery, "Lost Ones" is frequently cited as one of the best diss tracks and one of the greatest hip-hop songs of all time.
+In 2013, Complex ranked it as the best rap song made by a woman, while Rolling Stone placed it 45th on their 2017 list of the "100 Greatest Hip Hop Songs of All Time", the second-highest position for a song by a female artist.
+Publications including The Guardian, HipHopDX, and MTV have also regarded it as the greatest hip hop diss track by a woman in hip-hop history.
+The track has been cited as an inspiration by rappers Nas and Rapsody.